 PS5 Backwards Compatibility: Which PS4 Games Will Work on PS5?

 Currently, Sony is testing as many PS4 games as it can to ensure they run properly on PS5.
 After some confusion, Sony has said it expects the "overwhelming majority" of PS4 games will be compatible with PS5 at launch.
+It's since added that it expects 99 per cent of PS4 games to be compatible with PS5.

 System architect Mark Cerny stated that the company has been testing the top 100 most played PS4 games, and "almost" all of them will be working as intended when PS5 arrives.
 Sony has also assured it has already tested "hundreds of titles" and will be testing "thousands more as we move toward launch".